abhishekghoshh/database-helper/docs/mongodb/index.md

 ```

-If we just look for the age, then also mongodb will use this index as “dob.age” comes first in the index order.
+If we just look for the age, then also mongodb will use this index as "dob.age" comes first in the index order.

 ```js
 > db.infos.explain("executionStats").find({"dob.age" : 35})